gcappon/py_replay_bg/docs/documentation/data_requirements.md

 starts near such main meal, and ends just before the subsequent main meal and/or after a reasonable amount of time.

-`data` must be saved in a `.csv` file and contain the following columns:
+`data` must be saved in a proper formatted file that contains the following columns:
 * `t`: the timestamps when data of the corresponding row were recorded (format `DD-MMM-YYYY HH:mm:SS` for example `20-Dec-2013 10:35:00`).
 The sampling grid defined by the `t` column must be homogeneous, e.g., have a datapoint every 5 minutes.